allwefantasy/auto-coder/README.md

 The auto-coder provide two ways:

-1. Generate context for the query and used in Web of ChatGPT or other AI models.
+1. Generate context for the query and you can copy&&Paste to Web UI of ChatGPT/Claud3/Kimi.
 2. Use the model from Byzer-LLM to generate the result directly.

 >> Note: You should make sure the model has a long context length support, e.g. >32k.

 The auto-coder will collect the source code from the source directory, and then generate context into the target file based on the query.

-Then you can copy the content of `output.txt` and paste it to Web of ChatGPT or other AI models:
+Then you can copy the content of `output.txt` and paste it to Web UI of ChatGPT/Claud3/Kimi:

 For example: